Constraining New Physics with Possible Dark Matter Signatures from a Global CKM Fit: Numerical Analysis and Results

 In Fig.~\ref{fig:corwolfp}, we provide 2-D correlation plots between the CKM parameters $A-\lambda$, $\bar{\rho}-\bar{\eta}$ and $A-\bar{\rho}$.
 We also display the correlation of the NP parameter $C_T$ with $A$, $\bar \eta$ and $\bar{\rho}$.
 Note that in the presence of a new contribution the correlations between $A$, $\lambda$ $\bar{\eta}$ and $\bar\rho$ do not change.
-Also, for both $\Lambda= 1$ and $2$ TeV $C_T$ has negligible correlations with the Wofenstein parameters.
+Also, for all values of the scale $\Lambda$, $C_T$ has negligible correlations with the Wofenstein parameters.
 In addition, we have checked that $C_T$ has a negligible correlation with $\lambda$ for all cases.
 The numerical values of these correlations are presented in the appendix.
-In the absence of any NP contributions, the numerical values of the correlations are given in Table.~\ref{tab:corrwolfSM}, \ref{tab:corrwolf1TeV}, and \ref{tab:corrwolf2TeV}, respectively.
+In the absence of any NP contributions, the numerical values of the correlations are given in Table.~\ref{tab:corrwolfSM}, \ref{tab:corrwolf1TeV}, \ref{tab:corrwolf2TeV} and \ref{tab:corrwolf5TeV}, respectively.

 As mentioned earlier, in the presence of new contributions the CKM element $V_{ij}$ is modified to $V_{ij}^{\prime}= V_{ij}(1+\Delta_{NP})$.
 To check the impact of the NP on the extracted values of the CKM elements, we have extracted $V_{ij}$ in the fit with $\Delta_{NP}=0$ and compared them with the extracted values obtained from the fit results with $\Delta_{NP}\ne 0$.
 The numerical estimates for all nine CKM parameters in all the fit scenarios are given in Table.~\ref{tab:CKM}.
 Each of the numbers corresponds to the median and $1\sigma$ quantiles for the respective distributions of the CKM parameters.
 As expected, the extracted values remain unaltered in the presence of the NP effects we are considering.